apexfarm/ApexTestKit/README.md

 With ATK we can create them within just one Apex statement.
 Here, we are generating:

 1. *200* accounts with names: `Name-0001, Name-0002, Name-0003...`
-2. Each of the account has *2* contacts.
+2. Each of the accounts has *2* contacts.
-3. Each of the contact has *1* opportunity via the OpportunityContactRole.
+3. Each of the contacts has *1* opportunity via the OpportunityContactRole.
-4. Also each of the account has *2* orders.
+4. Also each of the accounts has *2* orders.
-5. Also each of the order belongs to *1* opportunity from the same account.
+5. Also each of the orders belongs to *1* opportunity from the same account.

 ```java
 ATK.SaveResult result = ATK.prepare(Account.SObjectType, 200)